-Students within the Reeves School of Business are required to successfully complete an internship at a participating work site for graduation.
-It is the responsibility of the intern to secure an internship, and to register for the appropriate course to ensure they have met this graduation requirement.
+Internships and Experiential Learning: Students within the Reeves School of Business are encouraged to successfully complete an internship at a participating work site forprior to graduation.
+It is the responsibility of the intern to secure an internship, and to register for the appropriate course should they desire to earn course credit. to ensure they have met this graduation requirement.
 The Internship and Experiential Learning Program seeks quality experiences for our students that build upon coursework and enhance their career opportunities.
-Note: Students may not register for an Internship or Experiential Learning experience until they have completed at least 24 semester credit hours (unless otherwise stated in individual program requirements).